patrickmaynard/canadian-contaminated-sites/README.md

 This is a small set of tools I created in 2016 as a chance to play with Python a bit.
 It is not terribly professional -- witness the fact that the tools still live in a "drafts" folder, for instance -- but I'm putting it up as-is in case it can be adapted in a helpful way for someone else.

-TODO: Now that some of the old Python 2 libraries this is built on are dead, redo this as a Symfony/MySQL app, building out a frontend that shows European sites on a map.
+TODO: Now that some of the old Python 2 libraries this is built on are dead, redo this as a Symfony/MySQL app, building out a frontend that shows global sites on a map.
 Then report on what that map shows, sending it to the blog if necessary.

 -----------------------------------
 -----------------------------------